TedTschopp/tedt.org/_posts/RPG Posts/2024-01-21-MCC-Shaman-Spell.md

     name: Ted Tschopp
     url: https://tedt.org/
 bullets:
-description: An MCC Wetware Program to bring a bit of Starwars fun to your adventure
+description: Behold the R2D2/C3PO Hologram Conjuration, a potent MCC wetware incantation summoning the Star Wars ancients as living holograms.
+Transform gatherings with a hierarchy of holographic marvels, from rudimentary shadows to realms of immersive illusion, all forged to bewitch devotees of the Star Wars mythos and transmute the art of heraldry.
 seo-description:
 categories:
   - Role Playing Games